What’s Your Returning Customer Rate and How to Improve It

 Offer tiered loyalty programs

-One of the most successful strategies for bringing customers back to your store again and again is to launch a tiered loyalty program.
-Each time a shopper returns to your store, they get closer to moving up a tier and unlocking new, higher-value perks and benefits.
+One of the most effective strategies for attracting customers to your store repeatedly is to introduce a tiered loyalty program.
+Each time a shopper returns to your store, they move closer to advancing to the next tier and unlocking new, higher-value perks and benefits.

-While lots of businesses choose to tier the loyalty discounts and shipping rewards, plenty also use experience-based rewards such as exclusive content and early access to sales to create a cost-effective way to reward returning customers for their loyalty.
+While many businesses choose to tier loyalty discounts and shipping rewards, others also use experience-based rewards, such as exclusive content and early access to sales to create a cost-effective way to reward returning customers for their loyalty.

 One of the best tiered loyalty programs in e-commerce currently belongs to the jewelry brand Astrid & Miyu.